Learn our language.

 TURBINE is the name for a device for converting the flow of a fluid (air, steam, water, or hot gases) into mechanical motion that can be used to produce electricity.

 WIND CAMPUSWIND GENERATION FACILITY is the name for the technical facilities and mechanisms used for wind energy generation at a Wind for Industry project.
-Typically, a Green Campus℠ alternative energy facility encompasses a Wind Campus wind generation facility.
+Typically, a Green Campus℠ alternative energy property encompasses a Wind Campus wind generation facility.

 Wind for Industryrefers to a wind energy project designed to achieve a significant reduction of an industrial facility’s electrical consumption from the grid.
 These projects involve installing one or more utility-scale wind turbines and interconnecting them on the facility’s side of their utility meter.